-IFCJ Canada follows the deferral method of accounting for contributions which include donations and fundraising revenue.
+IFCJ Canada follows the deferral method of accounting for contributions, which include donations, operating grants and investment income.
 Unrestricted contributions are recognized when received.
 Externally restricted contributions are recognized as revenue in the year in which the related expenses are recognized.
-Donations are recognized on a cash basis.
 Investment income includes interest income and is recorded on the accrual basis.
-Externally restricted investment income earned in the year but related to expenses of a future year is deferred and recognized as revenue in the year in which the related expenses are recognized.